In the bag - clothes or not

 I’ve had quite a lot of experience in the field of having a bag that wasn’t warm enough, while having plenty of clothes on, and so have spent many a sleepless night ruminating on this topic!

-Lastly there is the simple question of just wearing lots of clothes in your bag.
+Lastly, there is the simple question of just wearing lots of clothes in your bag.
 I guess this is a yes/no question.
-Here’s a few thoughts on it:
+Here are a few thoughts on it:

 - 1. If your sleeping bag is up to the job of insulating you fully for the night then this is the best insulator to use.
-If you get into your sleeping bag with all your layers on (some damp, such as socks etc), then your body heat will transfer slower from your body into the bag, and so you body heat will not by radiated back equally over your whole body by the bag.
-Instead you may have a warm body (say you have fleece and down jacket on), but your legs are cold (just one thin layer), and your feet are freezing.
-Unless you let the heat into your bags insulation it will not warm up the whole bag.
-In this scenario, if you already have a dry down jacket or fleece then you’d be better laying them over your feet and legs, and allow your trunk heat out into the upper area of the bag.
-This inequality of heat from head down to your toes is most often felt with by using a hot water bottle (nalgene bottle filled with boiling water), as this will speed up the warming of your lower body (you can stick it between your thighs to heat the blood), and so intern the lower half of your bag.
+If you get into your sleeping bag with all your layers on (some damp, such as socks etc), then your body heat will transfer slower from your body into the bag, and so your body heat will not be radiated back equally over your whole body by the bag.
+Instead, you may have a warm body (say you have fleece and down jacket on), but your legs are cold (just one thin layer), and your feet are freezing.
+Unless you let the heat into your bag’s insulation it will not warm up the whole bag.
+In this scenario, if you already have a dry down jacket or fleece then you’d be better laying them over your feet and legs and allow your trunk to heat out into the upper area of the bag.
+This inequality of heat from the head down to your toes is most often felt by using a hot water bottle (Nalgene bottle filled with boiling water), as this will speed up the warming of your lower body (you can stick it between your thighs to heat the blood), and so intern the lower half of your bag.

-- 2. If you have an inadequate sleeping bag, and wear all your clothes you need to remember that heat rises, and that by wearing it you are effectively not using about 35% of the available insulation.
-In these situations you need to place all extra insulation beyond your base layer (fleece, shell, down jacket) on top of your body, not around it.
+- 2. If you have an inadequate sleeping bag and wear all your clothes you need to remember that heat rises and that by wearing it you are effectively not using about 35% of the available insulation.
+In these situations, you need to place all extra insulation beyond your base layer (fleece, shell, down jacket) on top of your body, not around it.
 Attach your fleece to your down jacket to form a kind of blanket (you can sew in some tiny velcro tabs to make this easier if you’re doing a lot of minimal camping), and lay this over the top of you inside your bag (make sure your bag is big enough, if not stick them on the outside).
-With a down jacket use the hood like a scarf to further stop heat escaping out of the hood of your bag, and pull the arms inside the jacket and tuck them along the sides of your body.
-In this situation your feet tend to be forgotten, so if I have a shell I will zip it up and stick my feet/sleeping bag base inside it (if you have a large capacity rucksack you can also do stick your feet inside that too).
+If you have a down jacket, use the hood like a scarf to further stop heat escaping out of the hood of your bag, and pull the arms inside the jacket and tuck them along the sides of your body.
+In this situation, your feet tend to be forgotten, so if I have a shell I will zip it up and stick my feet/sleeping bag base inside it (if you have a large capacity rucksack you can also do stick your feet inside that too).